I'm Kasi Martin, the founder of Peahen Studio

-This was the moment I realized fashion was at odds with many ethical and sustainable principles I was supposedly espousing.
+This was the moment I realized fashion was at odds with ethical and sustainable principles.
 This was also when fast fashion's grip on society was strengthening and plundering the invisible garment worker.

 So I decided on a new trajectory in fashion and started The Peahen in 2014 to cover the issues in the industry and feature more conscious fashion.
 I ran interviews, published guides, and partnered with brands across the nascent sustainable fashion space.
 I became a recognized expert and spoke about fashion at TEDx, South by Southwest, and more.
 As my readers began asking for affordable ethical options, I started educating myself about vintage and launched a curated online shop based out of Austin.

-Seven years later, this space has evolved so much.
-If fashion brands aren’t acknowledging or planning for sustainability today, the public crucifies them.
+A decade since my start, "sustainable" business has evolved so much.
+If brands aren’t acknowledging or planning for it, the public doesn't just notice, they launch public campaigns.
 Innovation has come from materials science, certifications, and better governance.
 I’m pleased to see this progress and to have been a small part of it from the beginning.
 But the popularity of sustainability has also given rise to new issues.
-First off, we have carbon-washing, green-washing, and the general over-hyping of things a brand does well when, in fact, it's just perpetuating a new model of on-demand fashion (read: SheIn).
-Then, there's the over-saturation and hyper-targeting of fashion ads.
-The proliferation of fake Instagram fashion brands.
-And, finally, the inability of truly ethical brands to cut through this noise because everything is pay-to-play and big businesses dominate.